IkedaBruno/IkedaBruno/README.md

 - Java (Básico)

-Maior interesse em trabalhar em projetos de desenvolvimento de soluções.
+Maior interesse em trabalhar em projetos de desenvolvimento de soluções baseadas em dados.
 <!---
 IkedaBruno/IkedaBruno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.